seigler/HLS-over-IPFS-video-player/README.md

 - `hash`: required.
 The IPFS hash of a folder containing an HLS playlist and its files.
 - `source`: optional, defaults to `master.m3u8`.
 - `title`: optional, allows overriding the browser tab title.
+- `time`: optional, start video at this many seconds

 ## Usage Examples: